Q: What is Amazon S3 on Outposts?

 Q: What Amazon S3 features are supported on S3 on Outposts?

-S3 on Outposts supports the full range of Amazon S3 APIs, and features such as object and bucket-level encryption, S3 Lifecycle expiration actions, S3 Object Tagging, S3 Block Public Access, encryption using SSE-S3 and SSE-C, CloudTrail, and CloudWatch Events and Metrics.
+S3 on Outposts supports the full range of Amazon S3 APIs, and features such as object and bucket-level encryption, S3 Lifecycle expiration actions, S3 Object Tagging, S3 Block Public Access, encryption using SSE-S3 and SSE-C, CloudTrail management and data events, and CloudWatch Events and Metrics.
 S3 on Outposts controls access to data using AWS Identity and Access Management (IAM).

 Using the AWS Management Console, customers provision and manage their S3 storage, add, delete, and configure their buckets on Outposts.
 Additionally, customers can use AWS DataSync to copy objects between AWS Outposts and Amazon S3 in an AWS Region.
 Customers can configure one-time or periodic data transfers, and can control how much of the network bandwidth between the Outpost and AWS is used for transferring data.

 S3 on Outposts is designed to durably and redundantly store data across multiple devices and servers on your Outpost.
 In the event of a device or server failure, S3 on Outposts will automatically balance storage across the remaining devices and servers to maintain durability.
 If there is a physical hardware failure, AWS will reach out to schedule a time to visit your site.
 As with any environment, the best practice is to create a backup copy of your data, and to put in place safeguards against malicious or accidental deletion.
 For S3 data, this includes secure access permissions, replication to AWS Regions where applicable, and a functioning, regularly tested backup.